Major Arena Soccer League: Split and re-merger into the MASL

-Launch of M2
+Launch of MASL 2

-In October 2017 it was officially announced the Major Arena Soccer League 2 (M2) would launch in December 2017.
-The M2 serves as the developmental league for the MASL.
+In October 2017 it was officially announced the Major Arena Soccer League 2 (MASL 2) would launch in December 2017.
+MASL 2 serves as the developmental league for the MASL.
 The initial lineup of this league consisted of former MASL clubs Chicago Mustangs, Waza Flo, the reserve teams for the Ontario Fury, San Diego Sockers, former PASL clubs, and new expansion teams.

 High-profile players

 In the 2018–19 season, the MASL saw an influx of players to the arena game with past MLS experience, headlined by the additions of Landon Donovan to the San Diego Sockers, Jermaine Jones to the Ontario Fury, and Dwayne De Rosario with the Mississauga MetroStars.
+The Empire Strykers signed Marco Fabián to the second-largest contract in league history in December 2023 in an attempt to lure more professional players to the league.

 End of the 2019–20 season

 Like many sports leagues, the MASL ended its regular 2019–20 season early because of the COVID-19 pandemic.

 In May, the league announced that it was looking at conducting its playoffs in a centralized location.
 However, this did not take place, and the remainder of the season was cancelled.